aquasecurity/aqua-helm/README.md

 #### Error 3

-* Error message: When executing `kubectl get events -n aqua` you might encounter either of the following errors:
+* Error message: When executing `kubectl get events -n aqua` you might encounter either **No persistent volumes available for this claim and no storage class is set** or
-  **No persistent volumes available for this claim and no storage class is set** **PersistentVolumeClaim is not bound**
+**PersistentVolumeClaim is not bound**.
 * Solution: If you encounter either of these errors, you need to create a persistent volume prior to chart deployment with a generic or existing storage class.
 Specify `db.persistence.storageClass` in the values.yaml file.
 A sample file using `aqua-storage` is included in the repo.

 ```bash